 The onion tart is easily one of the most beautiful things I’ve eaten this year.
 It is also uncommonly delicious.
 Listed on the menu as simply “tarta,” it is composed of little more than a fat slice of white onion snuggled into a crispy masa shell, the whole of which gets shellacked with demi-glace and squid ink and roasted in a charcoal-fired oven until it looks like a piece of charcoal itself (although it really isn’t burned).
 It is then topped with a generous quenelle of Siberian sturgeon caviar that glistens like a clutch of miniature black pearls.

 The charred illusion of the tart is a wink and nod to Alcocer’s charcoal oven, a contraption of the chef’s own invention that he now sells commercially.
-His fuel of choice, naturally, is mesquite.
+His fuel of choice is Mexican mesquite.

 The caviar on that tart is one of the few items in the pantry here that doesn’t come from a nearby farm in San Diego County or from Ensenada or the Guadalupe Valley.
 This is, by design, intensely farm-to-table cooking.